 In the past, we have relied on a monolithic approach, with everything moving at the same time because all the artifacts were statically linked in the build process.
-We relied on version management to track the changes to our binary.
-We now need to transfer this important information into a microservices architecture, by migrating monolith to microservices.
+We relied on the monolithic build to track the changes to our binary.
+Now, we need to transfer this important information into a microservices architecture by migrating monolith to microservices.

 What is a Microservice?

 Before we get to microservice version management, let’s start from the top.
-What is a microservice and how do we decompose a monolithic application into Services?
+What is a microservice, and how do we decompose a monolithic application into Services?

-- A service should implement a small set of strongly related functions;
+- A service should implement a small set of strongly related functions

-- Services that change together should be packaged together;
+- Services that change together should be packaged together

-- The Service can be changed without affecting clients;
+- The Service can be changed without affecting clients

 - And, each team that owns one or more services must be autonomous.
 A team must be able to develop and deploy services with minimal collaboration with other teams.